Honors & Awards

 Morgan only visited Nebraska, but had numerous offers including Clemson, Georgia, Florida, Michigan State, Mississippi State, Ole Miss, Ohio State, Tennessee, Utah and UCLA.
 Morgan also played basketball and was a member of the National Honor Society.

-Morgan was born on Sept.
-7, 1996, and he is the son of Monique Jason and Stanley Morgan Sr. He is majoring in criminology and criminal justice.
-Morgan Jr. has volunteered his time with Husker Heroes, Uplifting Athletes, Red Cross, the Lincoln Marathon and local hospital and school outreach events.
+Stanley was born on Sept.
+7, 1996, and he is the son of Monique Jason and Stanley Morgan Sr. Morgan Jr. has volunteered his time with the Nebraska Football Road Race, Husker Heroes, Red Cross, the Lincoln Marathon and local hospital and school outreach events.
 He was a member of the Tom Osborne Citizenship Team and Brook Berringer Citizenship Team in 2017.